-Salvage-logging can have multiple impacts on plants.
-Previous studies have focused mostly on the impacts for the first five years after salvaging (Thorn et al., 2018).
-These studies have demonstrated that the species composition of plants changes after salvage-logging (Thorn et al., 2018) but different plant growth forms respond differently (Spicer et al., 2023).
-For example, at Powdermill Nature Reserve in Pennsylvania, salvage logging a tornado-impacted area increased herbaceous plant diversity in the short term, with species such as American burnweed (Erechtites hieraciifolius) being indicative of salvaged area, potentially because the disturbance of the soil by salvaging machinery scarifies seeds, enabling their germination (Slyder et al., 2020).
-Additionally, salvaging can benefit shrubs such as Rubus spp., while altering the seed rain of tree seeds such as blackgum (Nyssa sylvatica) and beech (Fagus grandifolia) (Curtze et al., 2018).
-Site-specific factors like fern cover and deer abundance can modulate the effects of salvage logging on plants (Curtze et al., 2018; Spicer et al., 2023).

 In addition to plants, studies of ground-dwelling invertebrates can give another perspective on how salvage logging after wind disturbance impacts forest life.
 Multiple feeding guilds of invertebrates can be found on the forest floor, including detritivores, fungivores, herbivores, granivores, predators, and parasites/parasitoids.
 These animals are adapted to utilize the food resources present on the forest floor, such as leaf litter, seeds and fruits, carrion, scat, woody debris, roots, fungal mycelium and fruiting bodies, slime molds, understory herbaceous vegetation and tree seedlings, and moss.
 Invertebrates, in partnership with microbes and fungi, are responsible for cycling nutrients by converting complex organic molecules from dead organisms back into forms available for plant uptake.
 Ground-dwelling predators, such as ground beetles like Calasoma frigidum, can also help control outbreaks of forest pests.
 Finally, ground-dwelling invertebrates provide cultural services to humans, for instance, the study of Appalachian forest cockroaches has contributed to an understanding of the evolution of social systems.
 Studying the ground dwelling invertebrate community thus gives insights into the ecosystem services provided by the forest.